Ogden Utah Temple

 As part of an exterior renovation in 2002, an angel Moroni statue was added to the Ogden Utah Temple, and the spire—originally gold colored—was painted white.

-The Daughters of Utah Pioneers Museum, built in 1902 as the Weber Stake Relief Society building, was transported from the Ogden Utah Temple grounds on January 24, 2012, to a new permanent location on a half-acre, city-donated site at the corner of Lincoln Avenue and 21st Streete—one block west of the temple.
+The Daughters of Utah Pioneers Museum, built as the Weber Stake Relief Society Hall in 1902, was transported from the Ogden Utah Temple grounds on January 24, 2012, to a new permanent location on a half-acre, city-donated site at the corner of Lincoln Avenue and 21st Streete—one block west of the temple.